maplibre/maplibre-native-qt/docs/Building.md

 #### Building with Vulkan support

 MapLibre Native Qt supports Vulkan as a rendering backend on Linux.
 This provides better performance and is the recommended approach for Qt Quick applications.

 ##### Prerequisites

 In addition to the regular Qt build dependencies, you'll need:

-- Vulkan development headers (`libvulkan-dev` on Debian/Ubuntu, `vulkan-devel` on Fedora)
+- Vulkan development headers
+  (e.g. `libvulkan-dev` on Debian/Ubuntu, `vulkan-devel` on Fedora)
 - Vulkan ICD (Installable Client Driver) for your graphics hardware
-- Vulkan validation layers for debugging (optional, `vulkan-validationlayers` on Debian/Ubuntu)
+- Vulkan validation layers for debugging
+  (optional, e.g. `vulkan-validationlayers` on Debian/Ubuntu)

 ##### Building with Vulkan backend